dialpad/dialtone-legacy/.github/CONTRIBUTING.md

   - `less/hljs-dialpad.less`: Contains code blocks styling rules.
 - `docs/components`: Contains templates for the "Components" section of the website.
 (Form inputs, Avatar, Banner etc).
 - `docs/design`: Contains templates for the "Design" section of the website.
 (Colors, Icons, etc).
-- `docs/getting-started`: Contains templates for the "Getting Started" section of the website.
+- `docs/getting-started`: Contains templates for the "Getting started" section of the website.
 (Installation, Usage).
 - `docs/utilities`: Contains templates for the "Utilities" section of the website.
 (Utility classes).

 ### Gulp